-Since PAN is a relatively heavy and complex molecule (141 atomic mass units), the line positions are very dense and the line wings of its single rotational-vibrational transition lines overlap, which leads to broadband continuum-like signatures.
+signatures.
 For this reason spectroscopic data are available as tabulated absorption cross sections only.
-In our retrievals PAN is modelled using a cross section dataset provided by the University of Leicester, which consists of measurements at three temperatures, 250, 273 and 295 K, with a nominal unapodised spectral resolution of 0.25 cm-1 (Allen et al., 2005a, b).
-Based on model calculations for a climatological tropical atmosphere, the most prominent atmospheric PAN band is that centred at $794 \, \mathrm{cm}^{-1}$ (the $v{16} \, \mathrm{NO}2$ stretch), followed by a second, already considerably weaker band at $1163 \, \text{cm}^{-1}$ (the v{10} C-O stretch).
-Figure 1 shows the difference spectrum for a tangent altitude of 10 km between an atmosphere containing a PAN amount of ~200 pptv (at 10 km) and a PAN-free atmosphere.
-Comparison with the noise-equivalent spectral radiance (NESR) of MIPAS indicates that for this PAN amount a signal-to-noise ratio of larger than 10 can be obtained in the band at 794 cm-1.
-After test of different sizes of the analysis window, PAN retrievals were finally performed in the wavenumber region 775-800 cm-1, which covers the strongest signatures of the band at 794 cm-1.
-Due to the large amount of MIPAS data to be analysed, the weaker part of this band between 800 and 830 cm-1 as well as the band at 1163 cm-1 were not used for retrieval to save computation time, except for some sample consistency tests.
-For correct modelling of the CO2 Q-branch at 792 cm-1 radiative transfer calculations were performed with inclusion of CO2 linemixing.
+In our retrievals PAN is modelled using a cross section dataset provided by the University of Leicester, which consists of measurements at three temperatures, 250, 273 and 295 K, with a nominal unapodised spectral resolution of $0.25 \,\mathrm{cm}^{-1}$ (Allen et al., 2005b, c).
+Based on model calculations for a climatological tropical atmosphere, the most prominent atmospheric PAN band is that centred at 794 cm-1 (the v{16} NO2 stretch), followed by a second band at 1163 cm-1 (the v{10} C-O stretch) and other considerably weaker bands.
+Figure 1 shows the difference spectrum for a tangent altitude of 10 km between an atmosphere containing a PAN amount of $\sim 200 \text{ pptv}$ (at 10 km) and a PAN-free atmosphere.
+Comparison with the noise-equivalent spectral radiance (NESR) of MIPAS indicates that for this PAN amount a signal-to-noise ratio of larger than 10 can be obtained in the band at 794 cm^{-1} .
+After test of different sizes of the analysis window, PAN retrievals were finally performed in one contiguous microwindow in the wavenumber region $775-800 \text{ cm}^{-1}$, which covers the strongest signatures of the band at 794 cm^{-1} .
+Due to the large amount of MIPAS data to be analysed, the weaker part of this band between 800 and $830 \,\mathrm{cm}^{-1}$ as well as the band at 1163 cm-1 were not used for retrieval to save computation time.
+However some sample consistency tests were performed, in which the whole band at $794 \,\mathrm{cm}^{-1}$ as well as the band at 1163 cm-1 were evaluated.
+For correct modelling of the CO2 Q-branch at 792 cm^{-1} radiative transfer calculations were performed with inclusion of CO2 line-mixing.
 Because of its relatively weak signal and broadband structure, PAN requires a careful retrieval to separate its signature from the atmospheric continuum and from other broadband species, namely CCl4, HCFC-22, ClONO2 and CH3CCl3, which also contribute to the atmospheric signal in this spectral interval.
-Thus, beside PAN these species as well as H2O and C2H2, a continuum profile and a height-independent offset were also fitted.
-The results of preceding retrievals were used to model the temperature profile and the contribution of other interfering species like ozone, because test calculations had demonstrated that joint-fit of these species had only little influence on the retrieved PAN profile.
+Thus, beside PAN these species as well as H2O and C2H2, one continuum profile and one height-independent offset (one microwindow only) were also fitted.
+The results of preceding retrievals were used to model the temperature profile and the contribution of other interfering species like ozone, because test calculations had demonstrated that jointfit of these species had only little influence on the retrieved PAN profile.